Thaw and Change

 She takes off her choker to look at it.

 Rose: [Since I have started to wear this choker… I have not laughed… for years…] *Chuckle*… [It was worth the wait…]

 Dart: Oh, you are here.
 I’m here to tell you that the party is starting.

-A lot of Rose's emotional development has already been addressed under The Comrade, especially with Dart forgiving her and continuously reminding her of what's important, with Shana, who learns to understand Rose, who sees the woman behind the seemingly cold words and defends her, and even Miranda, who slaps Rose (partly) to make her understand that she has comrades at her side now and needn't fight alone anymore.
-Aside from Lavitz, the two party members not mentioned in that section are the two Rose has the least interactions with (who are also the two to get the least exposition in the story): Albert and Kongol.
+A lot of Rose’s emotional development has already been addressed under The Comrade: with Dart, who forgives her and continuously reminds her of what’s important; with Shana, who learns to understand Rose, who sees the woman behind the seemingly cold words and defends her; and even Miranda, who slaps Rose (partly) to make her understand that she has comrades at her side now and does not need to fight alone anymore.
+Aside from Lavitz, the two party members not mentioned in that section are the two Rose has the least interactions with, and that are most neglected in the story: Albert and Kongol.
 Nevertheless, both of them also have scenes that very effectively convey the change Rose has gone through.